Setting up the locale

 you have this set up correctly.

-Click the Add new locale button on your Project Settings page to set up a new locale or locales.
+Click the Add Locale button on your Project Settings page to set up a new locale or locales.
+You can enter the names of the locales you want to use in the text box that appears.
+Separate multiple locales with commas.

 We recommend using standard ISO codes to name your locales.
 Creating two- or